clabe45/achievacity/README.md

 This app will record how well the user has followed her goals and/or routines and give scores based on that success.

 **Goals** are one-time accomplishments. **Routines** are recurring accomplishments.
 Each goal/routine has the following properties:
+- A name
+- A description
+- A sentence explaining *why* it should be done
-- Weight given by the user on a five-point scale, `1` being unimportant and `5` being very important.
+- A weight given by the user on a five-point scale, `1` being unimportant and `5` being very important
 - A due date.
 If it is not completed by then, it is counted as incomplete.
 Each routine has a cyclic due date (e.g., every Monday).

 ### Scoring